Avoid These 10 Mistakes After Investing In Your Trade Show

 After investing a tremendous amount in money, time and hopefully training don’t get in the way of your own success.

-It is tempting to throw money at your trade show schedule and “get through” the shows.
-Take them seriously.
-These are out of the norm ways to connect with potential customers—whether to win them over or to increase your market share with a current one.
+It is tempting to throw money at your trade show schedule and just get through the shows.
+But don't do that-take them seriously.
+Exhibiting in Trade Shows is an out-of-the-norm-way to connect with potential customers—whether to win them over or to increase your market share with current customers.
 Take a step back and discuss what more you can achieve at your next trade show.

 Then…how does that translate to your trade show exhibit?
 By inviting them to visit you at the show, you can show them how you plan to win more of their trust.
 Speaking face-to-face is much more effective than email or phone conversations.
 Show them your new product or process.
 Give them the facts: why it works better and is better than what they currently have.
 Have these conversations in your booth while waiting to visit with NEW customers.
 This makes you look like you are an expert in your industry and customers are already doing business with you and trust you. #socialproof

 By demonstrating your product or process consistently over the life of your trade show you will generate excitement, which gathers crowds.
-The current customer stops to tell you how much they love your product and potential customers hear that and see the crowds—and start asking questions.
+Your current customers stop to tell you how much they love your product and potential customers hear that and see the crowds—and start asking questions.
 Thus giving you an opportunity to listen…and answer their questions.
 Once you’ve answered their questions they have no reason not to purchase from you.
 Sell to them or set up a meeting to measure for custom fit.

 Begin seeing how you will sell to this audience and you will gain a new excitement in exhibiting.
 View it as another approach to getting the word out about your product.